Religious Education in Estonia

 - to support students’ moral development;

-- to support development of students’ worldview and critical thinking;
+- to support the development of students’ worldviews and critical thinking;

 - to develop social awareness and responsibility.